-For fiscal year 2008, the specific metrics for determining annual cash bonuses placed equal emphasis on ViaSat's annual financial performance and individual performance.
-The financial metrics were set at the beginning of the 2008 fiscal year and were based on the year's internally-developed financial plan, which was approved by our Board of Directors.
-The individual performance factors for the executive officers (excluding the Chief Executive Officer) were determined by the Compensation and Human Resources Committee based on input and recommendations from our Chief Executive Officer and President as well as input from the Compensation and Human Resources Committee.
-These individual performance metrics are typically qualitative in nature and not quantifiable.
-The individual performance metrics for the Chief Executive Officer are described below.
+For fiscal year 2009, the metrics for determining annual cash bonuses placed equal emphasis on ViaSat's annual financial performance and individual performance.
+The financial objectives were set at the beginning of the 2009 fiscal year and were based on the year's internally-developed financial plan, which was approved by our Board of Directors.
+The individual performance objectives for the executive officers (excluding the Chief Executive Officer) were determined by the Compensation and Human Resources Committee based on input and recommendations from our Chief Executive Officer and President as well as input from the Compensation and Human Resources Committee.
+These individual performance objectives, are qualitative in nature and not quantifiable.
+Each individual executive officer's attainment of individual performance objectives, while made in the context of such pre-established objectives, is based upon a subjective evaluation of individual performance by the Compensation and Human Resources Committee.
+The formance by the Compensation and Human Resources Committee.
 The annual performance metrics for determining annual cash bonuses, both financial and individual, are intended to be challenging but achievable.
-The table below describes the financial and individual objectives (and weighting of each objective) used for determining annual cash bonuses for our Named Executive Officers (excluding our Chief Executive Officer) for fiscal year 2008.
+The table below describes the financial and individual objectives (and weighting of each objective) used for determining annual cash bonuses for our executive officers (excluding our Chief Executive Officer) for fiscal year 2009.

-Fiscal Year 2008 Cash Bonus Objectives
+Fiscal Year 2009 Cash Bonus Objectives

-Objective Weighting

-Financial - Earnings per share 20%

-Financial - New Contract Awards 12.5%

-Financial - Revenues 10%

-Financial - Net Operating Asset Turnover 7.5%

-Individual - Contribution Toward Achievement of Company Financial Targets 30%

-Individual - Achievement of Individual Goals 20%
+Performance Metric Approximate Weighting (%) Fiscal Year 2009 Objective Fiscal Year 2009 Actual Results Financial - Non-GAAP diluted earnings per share (1) 20 \$1.58 \$1.57 12.5 \$668.5 \$728.4 million Financial - New Contract Awards million Financial - Revenues 10 \$643.5 million \$628.2 million Financial - Net Operating Asset Turnover 7.5 4.3 4.4 Individual - Contribution Toward Achievement of Company Financial Targets 30 - - Individual - Achievement of Individual Goals 20 - -